belindamo/quartz/content/🧪/Experiment Proposals/AI Theorem Proving for International Math Olympiad Problems.md

 # Risks
 There are a number of risks.
 Here are some:
-- Short Timeline: Deadline for AIMO Prize 2024 seems to be around early June.
+- Short Timeline: Deadline for AIMO Prize 2024 seems to be around early June 2024.
 - Big jump needed in success rate for AIMO: SoTA Informal-to-formal and Formal-to-formal are at about a 40% success rate, based on Draft, Sketch, Prove (2023).
 Seems like gold medalists in IMO for informal-to-informal got about 76-100% of questions correct in 2023.
 This means this proposed solution needs to be nearly twice as good as current benchmark performance.
 - Informal-to-informal problems are hard to evaluate: there are theoretically infinite ways to write one proof.
 Evaluation probably involves finding and collaborating with former IMO competitors since math hard.
 - AIMO Prize applies additional compute constraints, on top of a problem that hasn't been solved yet with big LLMs like GPT-4.